Total Hip Arthroplasty: What is Direct Anterior Approach Hip Replacement Surgery?

 Recovery from Direct Anterior Approach Hip Replacement Surgery:

 Most patients who undergo direct anterior approach hip replacement surgery are able to bear weight as tolerated on the surgical leg immediately after surgery.
 Dr. Stewart may put you on a weight-bearing restriction for a few weeks to reduce your risk of developing a stress fracture, however, this is quite rare.
 The nursing staff and physical therapists will assist you with walking shortly after hip surgery.
 Most of our patients use a walker for the first 1-2 weeks and then gradually transition to a cane, and eventually to no-gait aids.
 Generally, patients who undergo direct anterior hip replacement surgery stay in the hospital one night and then go home the next day.
 We will arrange for you to undergo outpatient physical therapy 1-2 times per week for the first 3-4 weeks after surgery.
 We put all of our patients on a blood thinner postoperatively to reduce the risk of developing a blood clot.
 You will have a postoperative follow-up appointment with Dr. Stewart 10-14 days after your direct anterior approach surgery.
+Orthopedic Surgeon, Dr. Stewart, serves patients in the Altoona, Eau Claire, and Chippewa Falls area and is ready to talk with you today.

 For more detailed postoperative recovery instructions, please see our patient resources page.